 For general questions about entry please contact your regional chair or the NPPA home office at email@example.com.
 If you are experiencing any technical difficulties with your entry please contact firstname.lastname@example.org.

 The contest is open to all members in good standing whose dues are paid for the month of the competition entered.
 New or renewal dues must be received by the national office during the contest month.
 (Note: dues paid by check may take up to a week to process; please plan accordingly.)

 Members submit entries online in the region in which they reside or work.
 Interns or students may enter in either their region of residence or in the region where they work or attend classes, but not both.

 Only published entries are eligible.
 Publication is defined as printed or electronically reproduced by a commercial enterprise.
 Simple database postings are not eligible.
 "Commercial enterprise" does not necessarily mean a for-profit endeavor, and discretion in determining the form or context of a "commercial enterprise" is granted to the regional clip chairs.
 Entries may be from any publication or enterprise except those produced by NPPA, including wire services.
 Entrants may be asked to show proof of publication on a case-by-case basis or risk disqualification of the image.

 Neither the name of the photographer nor the publication or enterprise may be shown visually on the image (that is, no watermarks or badges should appear).
 There are no restrictions on the information in the IPTC headers.

 All entries must have a caption, which may be either the original published caption, or a freshly produced caption that clearly explains what the picture shows.
-The caption entered on the web entry form should not include the name of the photographer or publication.
+Your caption should include the date the photograph was made and must include the photographer (name/outlet) in the caption field.

 The date the image was shot must be included in the caption field.